SciML/BoundaryValueDiffEq.jl/docs/src/tutorials/continuation.md

 \end{align*}
 ```

-Since this BVP would become difficult to solve when $0<\epsilon\ll 1$, we start the continuation with relatively bigger $\epsilon$ to first obtain a good initial guess for cases when $\epsilon$ are becoming extremely small.
+Since this BVP would become difficult to solve when ``0<ε\ll 1``, we start the continuation with relatively bigger ``ε`` to first obtain a good initial guess for cases when $\epsilon$ are becoming extremely small.
 We can just use the previous solution from BVP solving as the initial guess `u0` when constructing a new `BVProblem`.

 ```@example continuation
 using BoundaryValueDiffEq, Plots